 Spend some time learning about evolving concepts and theoretical approaches to problems without getting weighed down by the ins and outs of the practical execution.

 Your grand plan should be to find out why certain things work and others don’t.
 For example, as a brand consultant working on a client’s logo, you may need to swot up on consumer psychology to understand how consumers respond to different colours.
 Knowing about the importance of a seemingly minor detail like this could mean the difference between your client’s customers browsing their products or services and buying them.

 As a contractor, your task is a lot more straightforward.
-All you need is the ability to do the job you’re contracted to do – just as you would if you were applying for a permanent spot.
+All you need is the ability to do the job you’re contracted to do.

 This is your chance to shine by volunteering advice that would ordinarily fall within the remit of a consultant.
 Whilst you may not get paid for the advisory aspect, it could give you a wealth of experience and put you in good stead for nailing a consulting role in the future (if that’s what you’re after).